Skip to main content

 # Infrequent refreshes for static data

-3. Minimize Data Transfer
+2. Minimize Data Transfer

 -- Only fetch required columns

-SELECT id, name, status -- Not SELECT *
+SELECT id, name, status -- not SELECT *

 Migration Examples